A closer look at the most debated and controversial moments involving Marsha Blackburn.

 In 2017, when Marsha Blackburn announced that she was running for Senate, she ran a controversial advertisement saying that she "fought Planned Parenthood and we stopped the sale of baby body parts".

-In June 2018, Marsha Blackburn published an op-ed arguing for greater oversight and restrictions on tech companies, sparking a vocal backlash among Google employees.
+In June 2018, Marsha Blackburn published an op-ed arguing for greater oversight and restrictions on tech companies, which sparked backlash among Google employees.

-On November 7, 2018, following the Thousand Oaks shooting, Marsha Blackburn responded to a question about the shooting in a Fox News interview, emphasizing the importance of protecting the Second Amendment and addressing mental health issues.
+On November 7, 2018, following the Thousand Oaks shooting, Marsha Blackburn responded to a question about the shooting in a Fox News interview by saying that mental health issues needed to be addressed and that we need to protect the Second Amendment and our citizens.

 In August 2019, Marsha Blackburn co-signed an amicus brief to the U.S. Supreme Court arguing that Title VII of the Civil Rights Act of 1964 does not prohibit employment discrimination based upon sexual orientation or gender identity.

-In December 2020, Marsha Blackburn posted a controversial tweet about China's history, leading to a heated exchange with a Chinese official and protests from the Tennessee Chinese American Alliance.
+In December 2020, Marsha Blackburn posted a controversial tweet about China, leading to a heated exchange with a Chinese state media official and protests from the Chinese American community.

-During a 2020 Commerce Committee hearing, Marsha Blackburn claimed that tech companies stifle free speech and questioned Google chief Sundar Pichai about the employment status of an employee who had criticized her.
+During a 2020 Commerce Committee hearing, Marsha Blackburn claimed that tech companies stifle free speech and questioned Google chief Sundar Pichai about an employee who criticized her.

-In 2020, after Biden won the presidential election, Marsha Blackburn supported Trump's false claims of victory and raised funds to overturn the election results in court.
-Although she briefly called Biden the 'president-elect' on November 20, she retracted this as a mistake.
+In 2020, after Biden won the presidential election, Marsha Blackburn supported Trump's false claims of victory and raised funds to support the Trump campaign's effort to overturn the election results in court.

-On January 2, 2021, Marsha Blackburn and 10 other Republican senators announced their intent to vote against certifying the 2020 presidential election results on January 6, alleging widespread election fraud and unconstitutional changes to voting laws.
+On January 2, 2021, Marsha Blackburn, along with 10 other Republican senators, announced their intention to vote against the certification of the 2020 United States presidential election results, alleging widespread election fraud and unconstitutional changes to voting laws.

-In March 2021, Marsha Blackburn visited the southern border of the United States with several other Republican senators; she accused President Biden of encouraging a surge of illegal immigration.
+In March 2021, Marsha Blackburn visited the southern border of the United States and accused President Biden of encouraging a surge of illegal immigration.

-In 2021, Marsha Blackburn likened President Biden's proposal for universal pre-K and subsidized child care to the communist policies of the Soviet Union.
-She also falsely claimed that the Biden administration proposed to put children in pre-K even if their parents did not want to send them there.
+In 2021, Marsha Blackburn likened President Biden's proposal for universal pre-K and subsidized child care to the communist policies of the Soviet Union and falsely claimed that the Biden administration proposed to put children in pre-K even if their parents did not want to send them there.

 In March 2022, Marsha Blackburn called Griswold v.
-Connecticut, a landmark Supreme Court decision protecting the right to contraceptives, "constitutionally unsound".
+Connecticut "constitutionally unsound", criticizing the Supreme Court decision protecting the right of married couples to use contraceptives.

-On March 22, 2022, during the confirmation hearings for Supreme Court nominee Ketanji Brown Jackson, Marsha Blackburn asked Jackson to define the word "woman".
+On March 22, 2022, during the confirmation hearings for Supreme Court nominee Ketanji Brown Jackson, Marsha Blackburn asked Jackson to define the word "woman", leading to a discussion about biology and the clarity of the word's meaning.

 In March 2023, California Governor Gavin Newsom criticized Marsha Blackburn for accepting over $1 million in campaign donations from the National Rifle Association of America and voting against gun control measures, including the Bipartisan Safer Communities Act, which passed in 2022.